What we do:

 Matthew T. Elia, MBA, CFI – Managing Editor & Writer

 Prior to joining the team in Hyannis, Matt served as the first-ever Aviation Manager for the City of Tavares in Florida, “America’s Seaplane City” and also spent time as the Assistant Airport Manager at the New Bedford Regional Airport.
-Before going to New Bedford, Matt worked as the Assistant Airport Manager, Operations Manager and Lead Flight Instructor for KING Aviation-Mansfield at the Mansfield Municipal Airport.
+Before going to New Bedford, Matt worked for many years as the Assistant Airport Manager, Operations Manager and Lead Flight Instructor for KING Aviation-Mansfield at the Mansfield Municipal Airport.
 During these years Mr. Elia also taught aviation management courses at both Bridgewater State University and Daniel Webster College.

 Matt holds a Bachelor’s degree in aviation from Bridgewater State (then College) University and an MBA from UMass Dartmouth.
-Matt enjoys volunteering as an FAA Safety Team Representative as well as a competition judge for the National Intercollegiate Flying Association.
-When he is not at the airport he is likely taking pictures, golfing or fishing at the Cape Cod Canal!
+Matt remains active in the general aviation community as an FAA Safety Team Representative, and a member of the board of directors for the Massachusetts Airport Management Association.
+Matt has also had the honor of serving as a regional chief judge for the National Intercollegiate Flying Association three times.
+During 2018-19 Matt contributed to standing up a new EAA chapter at HYA, Chapter 51, of which he now serves as President.
+When he is not at the airport he is likely fishing at the Cape Cod Canal!

 Follow Matt on Twitter: @MTElia1B9